thejuniordevops/chat-react-native/README.md

-Bate-papo em desenvolvimento semelhante ao WhatsApp
+##Whisper

+Chatting in WhatsApp Development

 ## How to run
 1. `npm install`
 1. `react-native run-ios OR run-android`